stefanpenner/rsvp.js/README.md

 The example will work as expected.
 If you mix `RSVP.EventTarget` into a constructor's prototype, each instance of that constructor will get its own callbacks.

-## Building & Testing

-This package uses the [grunt-ember-dev](https://github.com/thomasboyt/grunt-ember-dev) package for building.